 The Proper-Sized Compost Pile

 To generate the kinds of temperatures it takes to really cook its contents, the pile should be at least three feet square at the base and roughly three feet high.
 Any smaller and it won't cook well, and any taller the pile may not get enough oxygen in its center.
 A compost pile doesn't have to be contained within a fancy enclosure, and since turning a pile is the simplest and surest way to get a lot of compost in a hurry, the most effective and efficient setup is no enclosure at all.

 Some people don't compost because they're concerned about destroying the look of their landscape.
 A compost pile can be unsightly, but ways exist for getting around the problem.
 The simplest enclosure can be a cylinder of wire fencing, which you can put in a corner of your yard.
 Wooden snow fencing is a bit more attractive, but more expensive.
 When it comes time to turn the pile, all you have to do is lift the fencing, move it a few feet, and toss the compost material back into the bin.
 Setups also can be made using cinder blocks, shipping pallets, or bales of hay or straw.

-An old metal trash can is the perfect small space to make compost.
+An old metal or plastic trash can is the perfect small space to make compost.
 You can buy all sorts of compost bins, but a slightly modified metal trash can is one of the best homemade compositors.
 To make one for your back yard, punch several holes in the bottom of a 20- or 30-gallon trash can with a hammer and a large nail.
 Flip the can over and set it on a few bricks so air can circulate underneath it.
 Next, fill the can with about three inches of garden soil, followed by three inches of kitchen scraps, three inches of shredded newspaper, and finally three inches of leaves or grass clippings.
 Keep the lid on the can, and continue building more layers until the can is full.
 Within about three months, the compost will be cooked to perfection, all without turning or watering.